zzhangjii/learning-library/workshops/auto-scale-adwc/LabGuide200.md

-# Lab 100
+# Lab 200

 ## Introduction

-Th is lab will show you how to setup the Autonomous Data Warehouse and configure auto scaling for your instance.
+This lab will show you how to setup the Autonomous Data Warehouse and configure auto scaling for your instance.

 ## Objectives